cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE relies on a key recovery mechanism for storing authentication material on the server and recovering it on the client.
 This material is encapsulated in an envelope, whose structure, encoding, and size must be specified by the key recovery mechanism.
-The size of the envelope is denoted `Ne` and may vary between mechanisms.

 The key recovery storage mechanism takes as input a private seed and outputs an envelope.
 The retrieval process takes as input a private seed and envelope